mongodb/specifications/source/change-streams/change-streams.md

 The helper methods MUST determine a read concern for the operation in accordance with the [Read and Write Concern specification](https://github.com/mongodb/specifications/blob/master/source/read-write-concern/read-write-concern.rst#via-code).
-The initial implementation of change streams on the server requires a “majority” read concern or no read concern.
+The initial implementation of change streams on the server requires a "majority" read concern or no read concern.
 Drivers MUST document this requirement.
 Drivers SHALL NOT throw an exception if any other read concern is specified, but instead should depend on the server to return an error.